phloe/amoeba/README.md

 ### prev

 Returns the previous sibling element.
-If the selector argument is supplied the first matching sibling element preceeding it will be returned.
+If the selector argument is supplied the first matching sibling element preceding it will be returned.

 ###### Arguments